entando/entando-docs/vuepress/docs/next/docs/consume/entando-apis.md

 Repeat the steps above, but in step 4, remove `swagger` from the value list.

-## Find Your Client Secret
+## Retrieve Your Client Secret
 You'll need your client credentials to execute Entando APIs.

-1. Log in into your Keycloak Administration Console at `http://[YOUR-HOST-NAME]/auth`.
+1. Log in to your Keycloak Administration Console at `http://[YOUR-HOST-NAME]/auth`.
 To find the Keycloak admin credentials, see the [Entando Identity Management System](./identity-management.md) page.

 2. From the left navigation panel, go to `Clients`

 3. Select the desired client (e.g. in a quickstart environment, this is `quickstart`)

-4. Click on the `Credentials` tab to retrieve the Secret.
+4. Click on the `Credentials` tab to find the Secret.
 Save the `Client Id` and `Secret` for the steps below.

 ## Access the APIs on Swagger
 1. To see the APIs, go to: